At Technology For Living, we work with our members to identify and develop resources they need to live independently, safely and well.

 TFL Community Partners

-Technology for Living has a lot to offer but there are also a lot of other organizations and program that our clients might want to explore.
+Technology for Living has a lot to offer but there are also a lot of other organizations and program that our members might want to explore.
 Check out some of our Community Partners’ websites in this section.

 People with disabilities have different needs when emergencies, such as fires or earthquakes, strike our communities.
-As part of a bigger working group, BCITS has come up with some helpful links to help inform our clients.
+As part of a bigger working group, BCITS has come up with some helpful links to help inform our members.

 Provincial Respiratory Outreach Program (PROP)